juampe/cardano-docker/README.md

 Access to the git [repository](https://github.com/juampe/cardano-docker)

-🙏If you apprecciate the effort, please consider to support us making an ADA donation or staking ADA into the Nutcracker [NUTCK](https://nutcracker.work/) pool.
+🙏If you like our work, we will appreciate any ADA donation:
 > addr1qys8y92emhj6r5rs7puw6df9ahcvna6gtdm7jlseg8ek7xf46xjc0eelmgtjvmcl9tjgaamz93f4e5nu86dus6grqyrqd28l0r
+Come and see our stake pool Nutcracker [NUTCK](https://nutcracker.work/) ADA pool.

 # Running a Cardano-Node ⚡
 ## Cardano directory scheme